 RInfra had initiated the competitive bidding process for medium term (up to financial year 2014) and long term (25 years thereafter) power procurement.
 As a result of this process, RInfra had concluded Power Purchase Agreements with Wardha Power Company Limited (WPCL) and Abhijeet MADC Nagpur Energy Private Limited.
 (AMNEPL) for supply of power from April 1, 2011 and with Vidarbha Industries Power Limited (VIPL) for supply of power from April 1, 2012 for Medium Term period.
 However, PPA with WPCL was later terminated due to non-submission of Fuel Supply Agreement by WPCL.
 PPA with AMNEPL also could not be proceeded with.
-Both parties, however, approached MERC to direct RInfra to procue 260 MW from WPCL, 55 MW from AMNEPL and 134 MW from VIPL.
+Both parties, however, approached MERC to direct RInfra to proceed with the PPAs.
+MERC has since directed RInfra to procure 260 MW from WPCL, 55 MW from AMNEPL and 134 MW from VIPL.